enram/vpts-csv/pages/format.md

 permalink: /format/
 ---

-VPTS is a tabular format (rows and columns), allowing data to be exchanged as CSV files.
-Rows express the density, speed and direction of biological signals such as birds, bats and insects within the weather radar volume, grouped into altitude layers (`height`) and measured over time (`datetime`).
+VPTS is a community developed **data exchange format** for biological signals detected by weather radars.
+VPTS (vertical profile time series) express the density, speed and direction of biological signals such as birds, bats and insects within a weather radar volume, grouped into altitude layers (`height`) and measured over time (`datetime`).

+VPTS is a tabular format (rows and columns), allowing data to be expressed as CSV files.
 Columns/fields are defined below using [Table Schema](https://specs.frictionlessdata.io/table-schema/) properties.
+The format aims to be simple rather than comprehensive, containing the most important information, rather than all the available metadata.

 ## Example